Register a death

 Death appointments are currently conducted wholly by telephone and not in person.

 Following the initial contact telephone call, the registrar will call you back to complete the death registration by telephone.
-Certificates will be posted first class mail.
+Certificates will be posted first class mail or can be collected by arrangement

 Documents we'll give you